Do you have any policy or practice regarding granting motions for leave to file memoranda in excess of the specified page lengths?

 Kazanjian, J.: I am not in favor of motions to strike.
 The parties should work together prior to filing the motion at producing a Rule 9A(b)(5) statement of facts.
 If they cannot resolve the issues, than the parties should point out the deficiencies in their memoranda and ask the court to either disregard certain facts or deem certain facts admitted.
 I will make the appropriate rulings based on those arguments.

 Salinger, J.: I do not set specific time limits for motion hearings, but will ask questions to focus counsel on the issues that I most need help on.
-Parties can expect that I have read and thought about the papers, and focus on the key reasons why I should rule in their favor.
+Parties can expect that I have read and thought about the papers.
+During oral argument counsel should focus on the key reasons why I should rule in their client’s favor.
+Do not come to court planning to repeat everything in your written submissions.
 If someone is taking an unreasonable amount of time to present their client’s arguments, I will let them know.

 Kazanjian, J.: I generally do not set time limits.
 I find the arguments to be useful and interesting.
 It is an opportunity for counsel to educate the court about the case and issues.
 I welcome that opportunity.
 I will try to focus counsel on the key points if their argument is not otherwise focused.